catppuccin/dunst/README.md

 ## Usage

+1. Choose a flavor file from the [themes](themes) directory.
-1. Copy the content of selected flavour file from `src` folder into `$HOME/.config/dunst/dunstrc`.
+2. Copy the contents of the file into `$HOME/.config/dunst/dunstrc`.

 ## 💝 Thanks to